creof/doctrine2-namespace-namingstrategy/README.md

 To use the naming scheme a new instance will need to be created and passed to the entity manager configuration object.

 ### Symfony
-Create a service in your app config and pass the service to the Doctrine entity mananger:
+Create a service in your app config and pass the service to the Doctrine entity manager:

     # Doctrine Configuration
     doctrine: